towfeeqfayaz11/AlgoMaster300/day1-25_05_25/majority-element.md

         }
     }

-    // verify majority element (step not if it is mentioned, majority element exists for sure) count = 0;
+    // verify majority element (step not required if it is mentioned, majority element exists for sure) count = 0;
     for(int ele: nums){
         if(ele == majorityElement) count++;